Diseases & Conditions

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Drugs like ibuprofen and naproxen can help reduce pain and swelling.

 - Exercises.
-Exercises can help to stretch the calf muscle and strengthen the leg muscles once pain has decreased.
+Exercises, such as the heel cord stretch (see below) can help to stretch the calf muscle and strengthen the leg muscles once pain has decreased.

 In cases where the pain is bad enough to interfere with walking, a "walker boot" might be required to immobilize the foot while it heals.